Non-bifurcating phylogenetic tree inference via the adaptive LASSO: Mathematical framework

 \subsection{Phylogenetic tree}

 A \emph{phylogenetic tree} is a tree graph $\tau$ such that each leaf has a unique name, and such that each edge $e$ of the tree is associated with a non-negative number $q_e$.
 We will denote by $E$ and $V$ the set of edges and vertices of the tree, respectively.
 We will refer to $\tau$ and $(q_e)_{e \in E}$ as the \emph{tree topology} and the \emph{vector of branch lengths}, respectively.
-Any edge adjacent to a leaf is called an pendant edge, and any other edge is called an internal edge.
+Any edge adjacent to a leaf is called a pendant edge, and any other edge is called an internal edge.
 A pendant edge with zero branch length leads to a \emph{sampled ancestor} while an internal edge with zero branch length is part of a \emph{polytomy}.

-Throughout this paper, we assume that the topology $\tau$ of the tree is known and we are interested in reconstructing the vector of branch lengths.
-We allow the individual branch length $q_e$ to be zero, which enables us to consider non-bifurcating trees.
+As mentioned above, we assume that the topology $\tau$ of the tree is known and we are interested in reconstructing the vector of branch lengths.
 Since the tree topology is fixed, the tree is completely represented by the vector of branch lengths $q$.
 We will consider the set $\mathcal{T}$ of all phylogenetic trees with topology $\tau$ and branch lengths bounded from above by some $g_0 > 0$.
 This arbitrary upper bound on branch lengths is for mathematical convenience and does not represent a real constraint for the short-term evolutionary setting of interest here.